 Special Event Committee

 There are also “Special Event” council level committees too.
-Events such as Trail’s End Popcorn sales, Henry M. Jackson Memorial Auction, Cub Stampede, and Roundup don’t happen without a committee of dedicated Scouting volunteers such as yourself behind them.
+Events such as Trail’s End Popcorn sales, The Council Auction, Cub Adventure Days, and Roundup don’t happen without a committee of dedicated Scouting volunteers such as yourself behind them.
 These events are just as important as everything else our council does, and always can use more help.
 If any of these sound interesting and you would like further information on how you can be of service, please contact the Everett Council Office at (425) 338-0380.